EternalllZM/rtd-codz/docs/source/rules.rst

     :ref:`This includes "infinite liquid divinium, gobblegum, etc." mods and asking, discussing, hinting at them in any way.`

 .. important::
-    :ref:`Affiliation with cheating servers are also prohibited as it shows clear intent to eventually or already having used a cheat program.`
+    :ref:`Affiliation with cheating servers are also prohibited as it shows clear intent to eventually or having already used a cheat program or service.`

 - **Selling or offering mod menus is an immediate permanent ban.**